 Figure 29 — FDS connection with pre-machined clearance hole

-— pre_machined_hole_index: If pre_machined_hole_diameter > 0,0, then the hole is in the flange partner with index pre_machined_hole_index (see clause 7.4.2.2).
+— pre_machined_hole_index: If pre_machined_hole_diameter > 0,0, then the hole is in the flange partner with index pre_machined_hole_index (see 7.4.2.2).
 If the attribute is missing, this information is not (yet) available.

-— pilot_hole_diameter: This hole diameter (dV) is defined in case the applied flow drilled screw type requires a drilled hole on the sheet metal that is to be formed during the process, see Figure 30:
+— pilot_hole_diameter: This hole diameter (dV) is defined in case the applied FDS type requires a drilled hole on the sheet metal that is to be formed during the process, see Figure 30:

 8329_ed1fig30.EPS